-Once Upon a Time in America tracks the lifespan of a group of Jewish hoodlums in New York city, beginning in the early 1900s.
-It has parallels to Goodfellas in the sense that you get to see the “origin story”, tracking the gangsters throughout their career: the ups, the downs and everything that happens along the way.
+Once Upon a Time in America tracks the full life cycle of a gang of Jewish hoodlums in New York city, beginning in the early 1900s.
+It has parallels to Goodfellas in the sense that you get to see the “origin story”, tracking the gangsters throughout their career: the ups, the downs and a variety of plot twists along the way.
 On that note, fans of Casino will recognize several familiar faces in Once Upon a Time in America: Pesci, DeNiro and James Woods.

-To Live and Die in LA
+To Live and Die in L.A.

-I’ve always felt that William Peterson was one of the most underrated actors of the ‘80s, To Live and Die in LA being an excellent example where he plays the a zealous secret service agent, bent on avenging the death of his partner.
-William DeFoe, who is quite versatile in the sense that he can equally play good and bad guys, plays an excellent villain.
-Soundtrack aside, the plot twists and constant action make this one a film that has truly stood the test of time.
+I’ve always felt that William Peterson was one of the most underrated actors of the ‘80s, To Live and Die in L.A. being an excellent example.
+His character is a complex blend of bucking against authority while ostensibly defending the law, forcing him to make a variety of questionable, and often fatal decisions.
+William DeFoe, ever the versatile actor, pulls off the role of an excellent villain.
+Soundtrack aside, the plot twists, constant action, and array of characters make To Live and Die in LA a film that has truly stood the test of time.

-Based on the true story of a small town girl who quickly rises to Playboy notiertiry, Star 80 chronicles the life of a naive woman, more or less forced into stardom by her jealous and mentally unstable boyfriend.
+Based on the true story of a small town girl who quickly rises to Playboy notoriety, Star 80 chronicles the life of a naive woman, more or less forced into stardom by her jealous and mentally unstable boyfriend.

 I’m surprised as to why so few people know of this film which I personally didn’t watch for the first time until a few years ago.
-Fans of conspiracy theories will enjoy the premise, which is about a man who was simply at the wrong place, at the wrong time.
+Fans of conspiracy theories will enjoy the premise, which is about a man who sees something he shouldn’t; a case of simply being at the wrong place, at the wrong time.